tomcatmanager/tomcatmanager/docs/interactive/themes.rst

 Location of Theme Files
 -----------------------

-Local themes are stored in a configuration directory.
+User themes are stored in a configuration directory.
 The location of this directory is different depending on the operating system.
 You can see the exact directory for your setup by typing the following from your operating system shell
 prompt: